 You may see a drop of Victoza® at the needle tip.
 This is normal and it does not affect the dose you just received.
-If blood appears after you take the needle out of your skin, apply light pressure, but do not rub the area (See Figure 0).
+If blood appears after you take the needle out of your skin, apply light pressure with a cotton ball or gauze, but do not rub the area (See Figure P).